Mengkimheng/2BK2/README.md

  })

  local Slider = MainTab:CreateSlider({
-	Name = "JumpPower",
+	Name = "SUPER JUMP",
 	Range = {50, 500},
-	Increment = 10,
+	Increment = 1,
 	Suffix = "JumpPower",
-	CurrentValue = 10,
+	CurrentValue = 1,
-	Flag = "Slider1", -- A flag is the identifier for the configuration file, make sure every element has a different flag if you're using configuration saving to ensure no overlaps
+	Flag = "Slider8", -- A flag is the identifier for the configuration file, make sure every element has a different flag if you're using configuration saving to ensure no overlaps
 	Callback = function(v)
 		game.Players.LocalPlayer.Character.Humanoid.JumpPower = v
+	end,
+ })

+ local Slider = MainTab:CreateSlider({
+    Name = "RUN SPEED",
+    Range = {1, 100},
+    Increment = 1,
+    Suffix = "Speed",
+    CurrentValue = 1,
+    Flag = "Slider9", -- A flag is the identifier for the configuration file, make sure every element has a different flag if you're using configuration saving to ensure no overlaps
+    Callback = function(Value)
+     game.Players.LocalPlayer.Character:SetAttribute("SpeedMultiplier", Value)
+    end,
+ })

+ local Slider = MainTab:CreateSlider({
+    Name = "SUPER DASH ",
+    Range = {50, 500},
+    Increment = 1,
+    Suffix = "PowerDash",
+    CurrentValue = 1,
+    Flag = "Slider5", -- A flag is the identifier for the configuration file, make sure every element has a different flag if you're using configuration saving to ensure no overlaps
+    Callback = function(Value)
+     game.Players.LocalPlayer.Character:SetAttribute("DashLength", Value)
     end,
  })